Nurses with tablets and bikers with smartphones join Ebola fight

 An off-the-shelf device is given a polycarbonate shell to make it waterproof and chlorine resistant and charged wirelessly so it does not need to taken in and out of contamination zones.

-Workers punch in data about patients, which can be stored, tracked and analyzed externally.
-The interface is optimized for people wearing steamy goggles and thick plastic gloves.
+Workers punch in data about patients, which can be stored, tracked and analysed externally.
+The interface is optimised for people wearing steamy goggles and thick plastic gloves.

 All the software, including the design for the shell which is made by 3D printing, is open source, meaning anyone can download and improve it.
 Data can be stored on the tablet when there is no signal, and uploaded later.